atelier-saulx/old-based-docs/README.md

 <!-- > //TODO this should be written by someone that actually knows how to write. -->

+# :exclamation: ARCHIVED REPO

+This repo has been archived, all the documentation as been moved to the [based](https://github.com/atelier-saulx/based/) public repo.

 # Documentation

 **Based** as a data platform offers tool to change it's server-side behaviour, as well as tool to develop on the client side.